 The Baird's Sparrow breeds from south-central Canada south to eastern Montana, North Dakota, and northern reaches of South Dakota.
 This species winters from southern Arizona and southwestern New Mexico (with some at times in West Texas) south to north-central Mexico.
 There, it shares wintering habitat with the Long-billed Curlew, Sprague's Pipit, and Thick-billed Longspur.

-Baird's Sparrows are partially nomadic, with breeding populations shifting dramatically among locations from year to year.
-This tendency probably evolved in response to the effects of drought, fire, and the movements of bison herds over the prairie, which affected the condition and successional state of the land.
+Baird's Sparrows are partially nomadic, with the locations of breeding populations shifting dramatically from year to year.
+This tendency probably evolved in response to the effects of drought, fire, and the movements of bison herds over the prairie, which affected the condition and successional state of the habitat.

 The chief threat to the Baird's Sparrow is habitat loss.
 The vast majority of native grassland has disappeared due to agriculture, overgrazing, fire suppression, and invasive plants.
 Fragmentation of native prairie makes this sparrow's nests more vulnerable to predators and to brood parasitism by the Brown-headed Cowbird.

 Through its BirdScapes approach, ABC's Migratory Birds Program is working to stem population declines of Baird's Sparrows and other bird species.
 The BirdScapes strategy aims to conserve geographically linked habitats on breeding and wintering grounds, and at migration stopover sites.

 Policies enacted by the U.S. Congress and federal agencies, such as the U.S. Fish and Wildlife Service, have a huge impact on migratory birds.
 You can help shape these rules for the better by urging lawmakers to prioritize birds, bird habitat, and bird-friendly measures.
 To get started, visit ABC's Action Center.